GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 provided were related to the broad concept of a browser tab.
 Even at that point, though, it was a bit of a grab bag of features and over the years this collection has only grown.

-[Image: a beautiful junk drawer.
-Caption: Artist's rendition of the Tabs API.]

 By the time Manifest V3 was released, the Tabs API had grown to cover basic tab management, selection management, window organization, messaging, zoom control, basic navigation, scripting, and a few other smaller capabilities.
 While these are all important, it can be a bit overwhelming for